edporras/edn_turbo/README.md

 Usage
 =====

 Simply require 'edn_turbo' instead of 'edn'.
-Other wise (with the exceptions noted below) the API api is the same as the edn gem.
+Otherwise (with the exceptions noted below) the API is the same as the edn gem.

 ```ruby
     require 'edn_turbo'